blog detail

 Photo by Virrage Images from Shutterstock

-Pros: This method is perfect for gutters that haven’t been cleaned out in a long time.
+Pros: This method is perfect for gutters that haven’t been cleaned in a long time.
 It quickly and efficiently removes packed dirt and leaves and clears clogged downspouts.

 5. Gutter Sense Tool Method